 When to Take Childbirth Classes Tip #1: Determine Your Goal

-Couples approach childbirth classes for a variety of reasons, which ultimately effects when to take childbirth classes.
+Couples approach childbirth classes for a variety of reasons, which ultimately affects when to take childbirth classes.
 Some couples want a basic “what to expect at the hospital” type of class.
 The goal of this class is to feel well-oriented and armed with realistic expectations about their birth facility.
 This type of education might include a general orientation of the hospital where they’ll be giving birth, what to expect during admission, and the basics of hospital-based interventions, including epidural medication.
 In a scenario like this, you’ll want to finish the class about a month before your due date to be sure you are able to get it in, just in case baby makes an early arrival.
 However, timing isn’t quite as urgent.

 Other couples may take a childbirth class for the purpose of preparing for a natural, or unmedicated childbirth.
 These types of classes tend to be a bit longer in length and more practice-oriented than a “what to expect at the hospital” class.
 They often include more information about the birth process, what to expect emotionally and physically during labor, and pain-management skills for childbirth.
 A high-quality natural childbirth class will also prepare couples to understand the benefits and potential drawbacks of common hospital interventions.
 In a scenario like this, you want to finish the class at least on month before your due date, and two months beforehand if you can work it into your schedule.